egemenimre/satmad/docs/utils/timeinterval.md

     >>> str(interval_with_duration)
     '[ 2020-04-11T00:00:00.000  2020-04-11T00:01:00.000 ]\n'

 > The end time of the interval should be later than the start time.
-Otherwise a `ValueError` will be raised.
+Otherwise, a `ValueError` will be raised.

 The {py:class}`.TimeInterval` class can answer some questions: